All Episodes

 They're just things that some people feel very passionate about, which is fine.

-Gay rights and so and immigrant rights.
+Gay rights and immigrant rights.

 I mean, gay rights, for example, is the perfect example.